What is PKI? The Ultimate Guide to Public Key Infrastructure

 Certificate Templates

 Certificate templates are used to determine how a certificate is structured and what it will be used for.
-For Public Key Infrastructures like Active Directory Certificate Services (AD CS), Certificate Templates are enormously important and dictate much of the permissions required for receiving a certificate and what it will be used for.
+For public key infrastructures such as Active Directory Certificate Services (AD CS), certificate templates are enormously important and dictate much of the permissions required for receiving a certificate and what it will be used for.
 Exploiting a misconfigured certificate template in AD CS is one of the most common compromises.

 Below is an example of a Default Certificate Template in the SecureW2 PKI.
-You can see things like Validity Period, Signature Algorithm, Extended Key Usage (EKU, or what the certificate will be used for), and much more!
+You can see attributes such as Validity Period, Signature Algorithm, Extended Key Usage (EKU, or what the certificate will be used for), and much more!

 Certificate Lifecycle Management

-A certificate management system is a very important part of a PKI.
-Lifecycle management encompasses all phases of the certificate lifecycle, which can be broken down into the following phases.
+A certificate management system is a very important part of PKI management.
+Lifecycle management encompasses all phases of the certificate lifecycle, which can be broken down into the following phases:

 1. Certificate Enrollment – An entity submits a request for a certificate to the certificate authority.
 An entity can be a person, a device, or even just a few lines of code.